Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 **Language/Locale**

-What is your WoW Client's language set to (Enlish, German, etc...)?
+What is your WoW Client's language set to (English, German, etc...)?

 **To Reproduce the bug**